Steak Tartare 101: The Raw Facts about Your Burning Questions

 Why do people eat raw meat or rare meat?

-Even if you’re not a fan of raw fish dishes such as sushi, sashimi, ceviche, or salmon tartare, most people don’t take issue with others who do.
+Even if you’re not a fan of raw fish dishes such as sushi, sashimi, ceviche, or salmon tartare, most people don’t take issue with others who do eat raw fish dishes.

-However, when it comes to eating steak tartare, the thought of eating raw red meat with a raw egg in the mix is still unfamiliar territory for some and can be unappealing to others.
+However, when it comes to eating steak tartare, the thought of eating raw red meat topped with a raw egg is still unfamiliar territory for some and unappealing to others.

 Some people simply like the taste and softer texture of raw meat or blood-rare meat because all the natural flavours of the meat shine through.